Article from Bindu no 8

 What a relief!
-Gallstones emitted by a participant on a 14 days retreat at Haa Course Center, after a session of intestinal cleansing and oil treatment.
+Gallstones emitted by a participant on a 14 days retreat at Haa Retreat Center, after a session of intestinal cleansing and oil treatment.

 The time had come for a close examination before the operation.
 I took the small grass-green stones in a glass to the hospital and told them what I had done and that there was no longer any pain.
 The scan showed that there were no more stones left.
 The doctor's conclusion was, " you can't just go home and remove the gallstones yourself, so there has probably been a misdiagnosis from the start."
 The slightly elder doctor, who performed the ultra-sound examination said to me in all confidence that research was being carried out on the effect of fatty acids on gallstones.

 This all happened thirteen years ago, and I haven't had any more stones since.
 I have done the treatment quite a few times just to be on the safe side, but only green liquid from the gallbladder comes out.
 Naturally, I do yoga exercises that keep the gallbladder and the other digestive organs in form.
 Other teachers and students who have tried the treatment at our Scandinavian Yoga and Meditation School have had equally good results from it.